 - Blacklisted.
 It’s easy to see if the email address belongs to someone who has been barred from another platform.

 Last but not least: we can tell if the email address is used with social media accounts.
 According to our own SEON Intelligence analytics for the lending industry, 76% of defaulting customers had no social media presence.

 This is an extremely high correlation, which fraud managers in every industry can now leverage to calculate their risk scores – and the precision increases with every other datapoint available.

 Companies are still very much focused on limited methods for identifying their users.
 Fraudsters are therefore at an advantage, because they’re constantly on the lookout for loopholes and new innovative ways to defraud these merchants.

 In short, fraud prevention must also evolve.
-And at the minute, an email email address, which is synonymous with a global unique identifier on the internet is one of the strongest data points you can check to increase your fraud prevention efforts.
+And at the minute, an email address, which is synonymous with a global unique identifier on the internet is one of the strongest data points you can check to boost your fraud prevention results.

-The SEON Intelligence tool is specifically designed to offer a combination of features that reduce fraud, including a powerful email profiling tool.
+SEON Intelligence is specifically designed to offer a combination of features that analyze data and reduce fraud, including a powerful email analysis tool.
 It’s also a modular solution, which means you can add it to your existing fraud prevention method to get the final boost it needs.